Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

  * openssl.cafile = PATH_TO_YOUR_CERTIFICATE/cacert.pem

 ## explanation
-This application has been realized to get a sample front app with sf3+ & vuejs Here is how it has been created
+This application has been realized to get a sample front app with sf3+ & vuejs but it also show basic controllers with what most developpers do : basic controller, controller with twig, http call to external API, logging, ...
+We will try to not use front manipulation outside of VueJS (the sample with twig are really basic and won't use form per example)
+Here is how it has been created

 * composer create-project symfony/skeleton sf-flex-encore-vuejs